Status : Abandoned process or policy

-There has been a temporary suspension of the pre-existing constitutional order due to the democratically elected government being overthrown by a military junta in January 2022.
-After the coup, Burkina Faso was suspended from ECOWAS and the African Union’s decision-making bodies.
-On 1 March 2022, in the capital of Ouagadougou, a national conference authorised the ruling junta to hold power for three years to organise elections.
-A more accurate analysis of HRDs protection policies in Burkina Faso will be updated when more reliable information is available.
+The democratically elected government was overthrown by a military junta in January 2022.
+After the coup, Burkina Faso was suspended from the Economic Community of West African States (ECOWAS) and the African Union’s decision-making bodies.
+On 1 March 2022, a national conference authorised the ruling junta to hold power for three years in order to organise elections.